ilrWebServices/ilr-website/docs/secrets.md

 To make the secrets file available to a module, simply add the following line to the .module file:

     require_once DRUPAL_ROOT . '/../config/get_secrets.php';

+Then, within the hook or function you need the variable, you can access the global secret with:

+    global $ILR_SECRETS;
+    $ILR_SECRETS['key'];